agustinntarias/nurikabe-solver/README.md

 # Nurikabe solver

-## Introduction
-This program uses a back-tracking algorithm to solve a nurikabe puzzle of no more than 40 units in total.

 ## What is a nurikabe puzzle?
 Each puzzle consists of a grid containing clues in various places.
 The objective is to create islands by partitioning between clues with walls so: